marnelfr/udemy.react/README.md

 ## React fragments
-As every React component must have one root element, we may end up wrapping our components with a div and this can lead to such of thing in a very big app:
+As every React component must have one root element, we may end up wrapping our components with a div and this can lead to such thing in a very big app:

 `````html
 <div>